 Yet, I really wanted to serve party fare that everyone would enjoy, regardless of their diet — gluten-free, vegan, omnivore, whatevah.
 Yes, it was a potluck, and guests were contributing eats, but as the hostess, I wanted to at least have a few snacks on the table when everyone arrived.

 Inspired (of all things) by a low-fat, baked-chicken recipe in a recent issue of Women’s Health magazine, my new go-to party recipe is Cashew-Adobo Dip.
 There’s very little work involved, unless you want to toast the cashews or roast the garlic, and the result is piquant and versatile.
-And, with a little advance planning — you’ll need to soak the nuts for 8 – 12 hours first — I was able to put this dip together in about 15 minutes (YMMV, though).
+And, with a little advance planning — you’ll need to soak the nuts for a few hours first — I was able to put this dip together in about 15 minutes (YMMV, though).

 In the meantime, if you’re looking for an easy-to-make, tasty, versatile party snack, I gotcha covered!